-Though the Project Management Unit (PMU) under the Tribal Welfare Department, Government of Tripura at state level will be overall responsible for implementation of SEP, the cluster coordinator5 (one for every six villages) at the village level are primarily responsible for implementation of SEP.
-The cluster coordinator under the supervision of Block level coordinator6 will engage with community through community consultations.
-The Block level coordinator will be responsible for in-depth interview / consultation with concerned line department at the block level and similarly District level, safeguard in charge7 will be responsible for engaging with the district level officials and overall implementation as per SEP in the district.
-The Safeguard Specialist8 in PMUwill be responsible for guiding district and block level specialists for the implementation of SEP.
-The Table 8.1 below summarises the role and responsibilities:
+Though the Project Management Unit (PMU) under the Tribal Welfare Department, Government of Tripura at state level will be overall responsible for implementation of SEP, the cluster coordinator (one for every six villages) at the village level are primarily responsible for implementation of SEP.
+The cluster coordinator under the supervision of Block level coordinator will engage with community through community consultations.
+The Block level coordinator will be responsible for in-depth interview / consultation with concerned line department at the block level and similarly District level, Social Development Expert in charge will be responsible for engaging with the district level officials and overall implementation as per SEP in the district.
+The Social Development Specialist8 in PMU will be responsible for guiding district and block level specialists for the implementation of SEP.
+The Table 7.1 below summarises the role and responsibilities: